 for (int k = 0; k < candidate_count; k++)

 Check if the current candidate no. of votes is greater than the maxvote

 If it is then we update the max vote to that number.
 So that we know that’s the largest no. of votes in the system.
 This keeps happening until we’ve gone through all candidate vote totals to check.

 maxVote = candidates[k].votes;

 Then we iterate over the list of candidates one-by-one to check their total vote against the maxVote.

 for (int l = 0; l < candidate_count; l++)

 We then print each candidate who has that maxvote number of votes.

-And there you have it!
+And there you have it pset3 in a nutshell!
 I have added the final code to the end of this post so you can check it.
 Remember to write YOUR OWN code or at least understand it as the whole system is based on honesty.

-If anyone is interested I purchased this beginner’s guide book for C Programming that goes from absolute beginner through to the current level we are now to probably beyond.
+If anyone is interested I borrow this book: beginner’s guide book for C Programming from the library.
+It goes from absolute beginner through to the current level we are now to probably beyond.
 It has been super helpful to flick through and reinforce some of the stuff learned in the lectures in a new way (like pointers).